jitsi/handbook/docs/dev-guide/android-sdk.md

 Broadcasted when a chat text message is received. `data` contains the following information:

-- `senderId`: Id of the participant that sent the message.
+- `senderId`: the id of the participant that sent the message.
-- `message`: The content of the message.
+- `message`: the content of the message.
-- `isPrivate`: True if the message is private, false otherwise.
+- `isPrivate`: true if the message is private, false otherwise.

 ##### CHAT_TOGGLED

 Broadcasted when the chat dialog is opened or closed. `data` contains the following information:

-- `isOpen`: True if the chat dialog is open, false otherwise.
+- `isOpen`: true if the chat dialog is open, false otherwise.

 ##### VIDEO_MUTED_CHANGED

-Broadcasted when videoMuted state changed.
-The `data` HashMap contains a `muted` key with state of the videoMuted for the localParticipant.
+Broadcasted when the local participant's video is muted or unmuted. `data` contains the following information:

+- `muted`: an integer indicating whether the video is muted or not.
+0 means unmuted, 4 means muted.

 ##### READY_TO_CLOSE